Corporate tax: Economics

+Economists discussed the question of logic behind the corporate tax since only people can pay taxes, and corporations are merely legal entities.
+The first justification for imposing a corporate tax is that it is easier to impose taxes on corporation than on people.
+Second, the corporate income tax can be viewed a levy firms pay for publicly provided services.
+Third, corporate taxes are an instrument to tax excess profits of monopolies or profits from extracted natural resources.
+Fourth, corporate taxes are often seen as an instrument to increase the progressivity of the tax system since corporate income is concentrated at the top of the income distribution.

+The OCED notes that the main concern with corporate tax is its negative impact on investment as it lowers investment and decrease productivity.

+Hanappi, Millot and Turban (2023) used panel regressions to show that business investment is negatively correlated with corporate taxation rates.

 Economists disagree as to how much of the burden of the corporate tax falls on owners, workers, consumers, and landowners, and how the corporate tax affects economic growth and economic inequality.
 More of the burden probably falls on capital in large open economies such as the US.
 Some studies place the burden more on labor.
 According to one study: "Regression analysis shows that a one-percentage-point increase in the marginal state corporate tax rate reduces wages 0.14 to 0.36 percent."
 There have been other studies.
 According to the Adam Smith Institute, "Clausing (2012), Gravelle (2010) and Auerbach (2005), the three best reviews we found, basically conclude that most of the tax falls on capital, not labour."

 A 2022 meta-analysis found that the impact of corporate taxes on economic growth was exaggerated and that it could not be ruled out that the impact of corporate taxation on economic growth was zero.

+The Tax Justice Network and the Fair Tax Foundation argue that corporate income tax can be a major lever to reduce inequality, given that richer households ultimately bear more payments than poorer households.